bennettwarner/ipranger/README.md

 python3 ./ipranger/ipranger.py
 ```

-or run the precompiled binary
+or run the precompiled binary.
 Binaries are provided for Mac

 ## Author